 The VCDP must expend at least 70% of its HUD Award over a period of three program years to fund activities that principally benefit persons of low and moderate income.
-Grants for activities which aid in the prevention or elimination of slums and blight or that are designed to meet community development needs having a particular urgency do not necessarily provide a direct benefit to persons with low and moderate incomes.
-Such awards, therefore, must be drawn from the remaining 30% of the CDBG award over a period of three program years.
+Grants for activities which aid in the prevention or elimination of slums and blight or that are designed to meet urgent community development needs do not necessarily provide a direct benefit to persons with low and moderate incomes, and must be drawn from the remaining 30% of the CDBG award over a period of three program years.
 Over the last three program years, VCDP has awarded 80% of its HUD Award to affordable housing projects and 95% has directly benefited low and moderate income persons.